In the world of cybersecurity, subdomain takeover is a big threat. This sneaky attack can cause serious problems for businesses and people.

 Another issue is abandoned subdomains.
 When a company stops using a subdomain but forgets to delete its DNS entry, it becomes a target.
 This is a common weak spot.

 DNS misconfiguration is also a big problem.
-It happens when subdomains are set up wrong, like with the wrong DNS settings.
+It happens when you set up subdomains incorrectly, such as with the wrong DNS settings.
 Old hosting accounts or cloud platforms can also cause issues.
 These problems make it easy for hackers to take over.

 Not keeping up with maintenance is another big issue.
 Without regular checks, problems can go unnoticed.
 Companies often forget to remove old DNS records when they move services or let domains expire.
 This can lead to big problems.
 Proper DNS management is key to staying safe online.